CafeVariomeUoL/cv3-docs/Writerside/topics/beacon-integration.md

 ### Logical OR filters

-Beacon protocol does not officially support logical OR filters.
-In CV3, we implemented it so that if multiple terms are sent in the same filter as an array, they are treated as OR relationships.
+The Beacon protocol does not officially support logical OR filters.
+In CV3, we implemented it so that if multiple terms are sent in the same filter as an array, they are then treated as OR relationships.
 If multiple filters are sent in the same query, they are treated as AND relationships.
 We also allow sending multiple filters of the same type to combine OR and AND logic.
 For example:

 ```json
 {